grnet/synnefo/docs/quick-install-admin-guide.rst

 Installation of Pithos+ on node2
 ================================

-To install pithos+, grab the package from our repository (make sure  you made the additions needed in your ``/etc/apt/sources.list`` file, as described previously), by running:
+To install pithos+, grab the packages from our repository (make sure  you made the additions needed in your ``/etc/apt/sources.list`` file, as described previously), by running: